7.9 Transformers

 (i) Flux Leakage: There is always some flux leakage; that is, not all of the flux due to primary passes through the secondary due to poor design of the core or the air gaps in the core.
 It can be reduced by winding the primary and secondary coils one over the other.

-(ii) Resistance of the windings: The wire used for the windings has some resistance and so, energy is lost due to heat produced in the wire (\(I^{2}R\)).
-In high current, low voltage windings, these are minimised by using thick wire.
+(ii) Resistance of the windings: The wire used for the windings has some resistance and so, energy is lost due to heat produced in the wire (

 (iii) Eddy currents: The alternating magnetic flux induces eddy currents in the iron core and causes heating.
 The effect is reduced by using a laminated core.